 Children's Waiver Feasibility Study

-The Cabinet for Health and Family Services (CHFS) is studying the need for and feasibility of creating an HCBS waiver for children.
-The study is focused on the possibility of serving children with several emotional disturbance (SED) and children with intellectual disabilities or related conditions (ID/RC), including children with autism spectrum disorder (ASD).
-The study will explore waivers in other states that offer services to children with SED, ID/RC, or ASD, population data, provider ability to serve an added population and the potential cost of an added waiver.
+In 2023, the Cabinet for Health and Family Services (CHFS) studied the need for and feasibility of creating an HCBS waiver for children.
+The study focused on the possibility of serving children with severe emotional disturbance (SED) and children with intellectual disabilities or related conditions (ID/RC), including children with autism spectrum disorder (ASD).
+The study explored waivers in other states that offer services to children with SED, ID/RC, or ASD, population data, provider ability to serve an added population and the potential cost of an added waiver.

 Guiding Principles for Children's Waiver Feasibility Study